Apozzi/convnetjs-extras/README.md

 ## TODO

-Some activation functions that will be added:
+Some activation functions that can be added in the future:

 - PiLU
 - DoubleRELU
 - Mish
 - Logish
 - Softplus
+- GeLU